neu-pdi/cs2100-public-resources/lecture-notes/l13-pandas-numpy.md

 If this is your first time using Pandas, you will need to install it.
 To do that, in VSCode, go to the Terminal and execute the command `pip install pandas`.

+Even if this is not your first time using Pandas, you may need to install the MyPy type hints for Pandas (which is a separate install).
+To do that, in VSCode, go to the Terminal and execute the command `pip install pandas-stubs`.

 We can use Pandas to create and view a dataframe like this:
 ```python
 import pandas as pd